Coronavirus SARS-CoV-2 Detection and Assay Development

 CDC COVID-19 Emergency Use Protocol Options

-Promega Maxwell® RSC 48 Instrument, Maxwell® Viral Total Nucleic Acid Purification Kit, and the GoTaq® Probe 1-Step RT-qPCR System are approved RNA purification and master mix options in the Center for Disease Control and Prevention’s (CDC) 2019-Novel Coronavirus Real-Time RT-PCR Diagnostic Panel, available through the FDA’s Emergency Use Authorization (EUA).
+Promega Maxwell® RSC 48 and CSC 48 Instruments, Maxwell® Viral Total Nucleic Acid Purification Kit, and the GoTaq® Probe 1-Step RT-qPCR System are authorized RNA purification and master mix options in the Center for Disease Control and Prevention’s (CDC) 2019-Novel Coronavirus Real-Time RT-PCR Diagnostic Panel, available through the FDA’s Emergency Use Authorization (EUA).

 “Promega is proud to support the CDC’s rapid response efforts and COVID-19 testing labs with authorized RNA extraction and amplification technologies"

 Amplification Products for Viral Analysis